unoplatform/uno/doc/articles/features/shapes-and-brushes.md

 1. `ImageBrush` on Android & iOS can only be used as a `Fill` / `Background` brush; it is not supported for `Stroke`  / `BorderBrush` properties and **the image needs to be a local asset**.
 They are not supported as text's `Froreground`.
 2. On Android & iOS, gradient brushes (`LinearGradientBrush` & `RadialGradientBrush`) are only used as a `Fill` / `Background` brush.
+3. On Android, iOS, and macOS, `AcrylicBrush` has an important limitation: it should only be used on elements which have no children.
+Eg, if you wanted to have an acrylic effect in the background of a `Grid` with child content, then you would add a `Border` with no inner child behind the other content in the `Grid` and set the acrylic background on the `Border`, rather than set it directly on the `Grid`.

 ## Brushes Usages